KIT-ISAS/iviz/iviz/README.md

 Finally, hidden in **Prefixes and Suffixes** are two fields.
 These control how links are connected to TF frames.
 If the fields are not empty, then each link read from the robot specification will be adjusted with the given prefix and suffix, and the result will be the TF frame that controls it.
 Thus, if you have multiple robots of the same type, you can add a prefix and publish a different set of TF frames to target each robot separately.

 ![image](../wiki_files/robot_new.png)

-**Note:** If you're downloading a URDF from the parameter server, you will most likely also need 3D assets such as meshes and textures.
-So unless your robot consists only of cubes and cylinders, it will be necessary to start the **Model Service** (Section 9).

 ### Troubleshooting
+* You can see the frames moving, but the robot is empty.
+  * The model loader service is not active.
+Check the Console **Log**, and select [Me] in the **From** dropdown.
+You will probably see multiple errors like 'Resource not in cache and model loader failed'.
+Start the model loader and try again.
-* The robot doesn't move, but the frames do
+* The robot is there but it doesn't move, even though the frames do.
   * Enable 'Attach to TF Frames'.
-* There is an error message saying 'provider not found'
+* There is an error message saying 'provider not found'.
-  * You need an external asset, but there is no Model Service active in the system.
-See Section 9.
+  * You need an external asset, but there is no Model Loader service active in the system.
 * There is an error message saying 'Failed to find resource path XXX' or 'Failed to find package XXX'
-  * The model service is running, but could not find the requested file.
+  * The model loader service is running, but could not find the requested file.
-    Make sure that the model service node is running in the same PC as the assets, and that the root folder of the ROS package is in ROS_PACKAGE_PATH.
+    Make sure that the model service node is running in the same PC as the assets, and that the root folder of the ROS package you need is in ROS_PACKAGE_PATH.
-* There is an error message simply saying 'Failed to retrieve XXX'
+* There is an error message saying 'Failed to retrieve visual' or 'Failed to retrieve collider'.
   * This happens if retrieving a file fails multiple times.
 The original error should appear a little higher.
+If it says 'no provider', start the model loader and try again.

 ## 10. Loading and Saving

+You can save the current loaded modules and their configurations using the **Save** button.
+When you open it, you can get a list of previously saved files.
+By clicking on one of the buttons, you can overwrite.
+Or you can click on the cross to delete it.
+Similarly, you can load a previously saved file with the **Load** button.
+Your current modules will be deleted and overwritten with the ones from the saved file.

 ![image](../wiki_files/saving-dialog.png)

+An interesting save file is **_default**.
+It will be loaded every time you start iviz.
+You can use it if you're working on something and want a given topic module to be started every time, or if you change something in the camera or the background.

 ## 11. Working with Augmented Reality
-To enable Augmented Reality (AR), go to the left panel and click the **AR View** button.
+To enable Augmented Reality (AR), go to the **Dialog Panel** and click the **AR View** button.
 Alternatively, you can click the **+ Module** button and then choose _Augmented Reality_.
 You will need an AR-capable device (tablet or smartphone) for this.